Rahul-Nakka-23/MIMO-Antenna/README.md

 # Multi-Port Fractal MIMO Antenna: A Mini Project Report

-This repository contains the mini-project report on the design, simulation, and analysis of a **multi-port fractal MIMO antenna** tailored for ultra-wideband (UWB) applications.
+This project report on the design, simulation, and analysis of a **multi-port fractal MIMO antenna** tailored for ultra-wideband (UWB) applications.
 The project focuses on creating a compact and efficient antenna system with inherent self-decoupling properties, eliminating the need for complex external isolation structures.

 ---